-Starting in 1939, New Mexico's Legislature recognized that the application of poor harvesting practices on private lands created long term impacts on our water quality, wildlife, and the economic stability of surrounding communities.
-The results of poor practices were large destructive wildfires, epidemic insect infestations, and sedimentation of streams and lakes.
+In the 1930s, the New Mexico Legislature issued a statute that recognized poor harvesting practices on private lands had a long-term impact on water quality, wildlife, and the economic stability of surrounding communities.
+Management mistakes had resulted in destructive wildfires, widespread insect infestations, and the sedimentation of streams and lakes.

-In 1970, the state replaced the 1939 statute with the first regulation.
-This regulation, as revised in 2002 (19.20.4 NMAC), is intended to set minimum standards for the treatment of slash, utilization of felled trees, and stabilization of roads and skid trails.
-This reduces the hazard of wildland fires, insect epidemic, soil erosion, sedimentation of streams and lands, and the perpetuation of productive forests.
+Nearly forty years later, the first regulation was initiated (19.20.4 NMAC).
+Revised in 2002, this regulation sets minimum standards for slash treatments, utilization of felled trees, and stabilization of roads and skid trails.
+Doing so reduces the hazards of wildland fires, destructive insects, soil erosion, sedimentation of streams and lands, and advances the perpetuation of productive forests.

 Wildfire Email Alert Service

-Stay up to date with active wildfires burning on State and private lands.
-State Forestry's Wildfire Email Alert Service is free and easy to join.
-Click the button above or the link below to subscribe and you will receive updates on active wildfires you can access from your computer, tablet or smart phone.
+Stay current on active wildfires burning on state and private lands.
+NM State Forestry's Wildfire Email Alert Service is free and easy to join!
+Click the button above or the link below to subscribe.You will receive updates that you can access from your computer or mobile device.

-NEW - Click Here for any current local, state or federal FIRE RESTRICTIONS in New Mexico
+Click here for any current local, state or federal FIRE RESTRICTIONS in New Mexico

 Ready, Set, Go!

 The Ready, Set, Go!
-Program and New Mexico Action Guide is a new addition to State Forestry's Fire Prevention Program.
-This inter-agency supported Program and Guide are designed to give homeowners, fire departments and others, practical, step by step guidelines on how to be prepared for when a wildfire threatens communities.
-Click the button above for a downloadable copy of the New Mexico Action Guide (2MB PDF).
+Program and New Mexico Action Guide build upon NM State Forestry's fire prevention endeavors.
+This inter-agency supported program and guide are designed to give fire departments and the general public practical, step-by-step guidelines for preparation against the threat of wildfires.
+Click the icon above for a downloadable copy of the New Mexico Action Guide (2MB PDF).
 The link below will direct you to the national Ready, Set, Go!
 Program page.